Trying to Conceive After Miscarriage

 If you feel you need time, by all means, take the time you need to work through your loss.
 Get a counselor if you need one.
 Or talk to a friend you trust or another mama who has lost a baby (regardless of how long you do or don’t wait, having someone to talk to about your grief is essential).

-Get my FREE Baby Remembrance Journal by entering your email address here!
+Get my FREE Baby Remembrance Journal by entering your email address at the bottom of this post!

-Cover page of Mama Rissa's Baby Remembrance Journal: I will never get to hold you, but I will always love you.
+I will never get to hold you, but I will always love you

 But if you feel ready and your doctor has given you the okay, go ahead and try again as soon as you want.
 You are not disregarding the life of your previous child by trying for another one a few weeks later.